jimbobbennett/smart-garden-ornaments/README.md

 # Smart Garden Ornaments

+**Under construction!
+Come back later for the complete version of this guide**

 *Ever wanted to track things happening in your garden and neighborhood using smart garden ornaments?
 Now you can using BBC micro:bits and a cloud-based IoT service.*

 <!-- TODO - add photo -->